Benjamin Madley

 Biography

-Madley has authored or co-authored twenty journal articles and book chapters.
-His articles have appeared in journals ranging from The American Historical Review, California History, European History Quarterly, and the Journal of British Studies to the Journal of Genocide Research, Pacific Historical Review, and The Western Historical Quarterly.
-His next article will appear in The Journal of American History.
+Madley has authored or co-authored more than twenty journal articles and book chapters.
+His articles have appeared in The American Historical Review, California History, European History Quarterly, Journal of British Studies, Journal of Genocide Research, Pacific Historical Review, and The Western Historical Quarterly.
+His most recent article appeared in The Journal of American History.

 Yale University Press published his first book, An American Genocide: The United States and the California Indian Catastrophe, 1846-1873.
 This book received the Los Angeles Times Book Prize for History, the Raphael Lemkin Book Award from the Institute for the Study of Genocide, the Charles Redd Center / Phi Alpha Theta Award for the Best Book on the American West, the California Book Awards Gold Medal for Californiana, the Heyday Books History Award, and the Norman Neuerburg Award from the Historical Society of Southern California.
 It was also named a New York Times Book Review Editor’s Choice, an Indian Country Today Hot List book, a Choice magazine Outstanding Academic Title, and a Caroline Bancroft History Prize Honor Book.
 True West Magazine named Madley the Best New Western Author of 2016.
 In 2018, he received the California Commendation Medal from the Military Department of the State of California.
 According to former California Governor Jerry Brown, “Madley corrects the record with his gripping story of what really happened: the actual genocide of a vibrant civilization, thousands of years in the making.”

-During the 2023-2024 academic year, Madley will be Visiting Professor of Indigenous Law at the University of California College of the Law, San Francisco.
+During the 2023-2024 academic year, Madley was Visiting Professor of Indigenous Law at the University of California College of the Law, San Francisco.
+He has held long-term fellowships at the Huntington Library and the Swedish Collegium for Advanced Study.

 Publications